Legal-AI-Assistant/Name-Entity-Recognition-for-Indian-Law/README.md

 # Name Entity Recognition for Indian Legal System

-The solution is trained using large dataset of Judgments from Supreme Court of India and various High Court to extract named entities and their relatioship.
+The solution is trained using large dataset of Judgments from Supreme Court of India and various High Court to extract named entities and their relationship.

-The solution uses Natural Language Processing Technique called Name Entity Recognition to extract Name Entities and has been trained on a Large Datasets.
+The solution uses Natural Language Processing Technique called Name Entity Recognition to extract Name Entities and has been trained on a large datasets.

 The solution can be invoked using an API at a marginal cost.